cyberrumor/SwayEcosystem/README.md

 - ttf-ubuntu-font-family (legible and lovely font family used by Ubuntu that renders well on a wide variety of screen types)
 - https://aur.archlinux.org/packages/ttf-material-design-icons-git.git (one of the few icon sets that supports signal strength for wifi, and precise battery levels)
 - openssh (connect to your computer from anywhere for remote shell execution)
-- mako (a wayland notification daemon that I haven't yet implimented in this config.
-Coming soon!)
+- mako (a wayland notification daemon, themes automatically with pywal)

 What's with these setup scripts?
 --------------------------------------------------